-Leads that have been in place for many years can become very attached to the heart and blood vessel walls, making them difficult to remove.
+Pacemaker and ICD leads that have been in place for many years can become very attached to the heart and blood vessel walls, making them difficult to remove.
 UC San Diego surgeons are skilled at using a minimally invasive procedure called laser lead extraction to cut through scar tissue surrounding the lead and allow it to be easily removed.

-Leader in Laser Lead Extractions
+A Top Performer in Laser Pacemaker and ICD Lead Extractions

 Video: Hear from a lead extraction patient and her doctors

 In November 2012, our facility performed its 100th lead extraction, with a 100% success rate.
+(We've since performed nearly 500.)
 JenyLyn Carpio, the 100th patient, was 22 years old when she experienced a total heart blockage and was diagnosed with a genetic heart disorder that required a defibrillator and pacemaker.
 She discusses her treatment, and Dr.

 Victor Pretorius give more information on lead extractions.